Fisher’s homer leads Astros past Athletics 3-2

 Astros: Correa reported to the ballpark in Houston, but is unable to do any work since cracking rib earlier this week.
 Correa said he was injured while getting a massage at his home Tuesday.
 He released a video on the YouTube channel of his fiancée, Daniella Rodriguez, on Friday, detailing how the injury occurred and thanking fans for their support. … Altuve (left hamstring) took grounders before the game; INF Aledmys Díaz (hamstring) and Springer (hamstring) both ran and took some swings; and RHP Joe Smith (Achilles) threw a 20-pitch live BP session at West Palm Beach.

 Athletics: OF Khris Davis (left hip) took BP before the game and could be activated as soon as Saturday.
+“I think there’s a chance,” manager Bob Melvin said.
+“We want to make sure he’s not sore tomorrow and feels as good as he did today.”

 UP NEXT